-Diversity Fellows must commit to 2 semesters, averaging 10-15 hours/week.
-Summer availability a plus.
+Diversity fellows must commit to 2 semesters, averaging 10-15 hours/week.
 Workspace provided in Cambridge but must be willing to attend events and meetings on both the Cambridge and Longwood campuses.

 Compensation for the Academic Year:

-There is one position available in each category.
-Applicants must be able to work with individuals and groups that our office serves, including racial and ethnic minorities, LGBTQ communities, and other underrepresented groups and individuals.
+There is one position available.
+Applicants must be able to work with individuals and groups that our office serves, including racial and ethnic minorities, LGBTQ+ communities, and other underrepresented groups and individuals.
 In your cover letter, in addition to discussing your interest and background, please share how you will contribute to advancing the mission of the Office of Diversity and Minority Affairs.